mdeous/passtis/README.md

 * check if clipboard is available
 * find a workaround for when clipboard is not available
 * support arbitrary fields
-* support configuration file (for example, to store custom password specs)
+* support configuration file (for example, to store custom password complexity settings)

 ## Installation